 Everything is CONNECTED!

-I believe that most people don’t feel safe because they are disconnected from their body and have little or no connection to their spiritual or emotional wellbeing.
-It was certainly the case for me.
+I believe that most people don’t feel safe because they are disconnected from their body and struggle to connect to a sense of spiritual or emotional wellbeing.
+That was certainly the case for me!

 The word Yoga means “union” – of the mind, body, and spirit – and the practice of yoga serves as a really powerful bridge connecting our physical and mental wellbeing.